HARPSWELL — Wallace Shore Road, a dirt drive off of Cundy’s Harbor Road, is shaped like a fish hook.

 Last year, he constructed a storage shed on his wharf using an expired permit from 2003; in June, he asked Cantu for a permit after the new building got the Department of Environmental Protection’s attention.

 But others have less to do with his business, and more closely resemble Mason’s allegations that Moody is an unruly, disrespectful neighbor.

 Perhaps that is best demonstrated by a drawn-out series of complaints about an RV parked on Moody’s property that was the source of “regular screaming matches, loud, vulgar language and profanities, putrid odors of improperly disposed of sewage, and sheer disrespect,” according to a complaint made to Cantu on behalf of Moody’s neighbors.

 Some straddle both categories, like the security camera pointed at Mason’s house.
-Moody said he has since pointed it at his wharf, which it was installed to record in the first place.
+Moody said it points at his wharf, which it was installed to record in the first place.